- What is Excel Power Query?

 - How to use Excel Power Query?

-- How to automate Excel data with Layer?
+- How to automate Google Sheets tasks?

 Knowing your way around Excel formulae is a helpful skill, especially if you work with large datasets and multiple worksheets at once.
-In another article, we showed you the two basic procedures to transfer data from one Excel worksheet to another automatically, as a simple alternative to manual copy/paste.
+In another article, we showed you the two basic procedures to transfer data from one Excel worksheet to another automatically as a simple alternative to manual copy/paste.
 Although the Copy and Paste Link and Worksheet Reference functions can make your life easier, Excel has integrated features that require even less effort.

 What is Excel Power Query?